thatlarrypearson/File-System-Searcher/README.md

 * file_name

-  The file name indipeneent of where it sits within the file system.
+  The file name without directory/folder location.

 * relative_path

-  The directory path from the base path to the directory the file sits in.
+  The directory/folder path from the base path directory/folder to the directory/folder the file sits in.

 * base_path

-  The "base path" is the full path to the directory where the search for files started.
+  The "base path" is the full path to the directory/folder where the search for files started.

 * size